Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the MA as they fulfill the requirements for the PhD.

 - Understand the goals, practices, and standards of research and applied professionals associated with the discipline of sociology and/or criminology.
 This includes developing a firm grasp of the principles of ethical research.

-The Master of Arts program in sociology requires 30 s.h. of graduate credit with thesis or research paper and 38 s.h. of graduate credit without.
+The Master of Arts program in sociology requires 30 s.h. of graduate credit with a thesis or research paper and 38 s.h. of graduate credit without.
 Students must maintain a program grade-point average of at least 3.25.
-The program without thesis is intended for students seeking a terminal degree and for whom a wider range of course content in sociology is appropriate.
+The program without a thesis is intended for students seeking a terminal degree and for whom a wider range of course content in sociology is appropriate.

 All MA students must complete the following courses with grades of B-minus or higher.